Thullner/TicTacToe/Readme.md

 ## Running Tests

 This project uses xUnit for testing.
-To run tests, navigate to the project directory and execute:
+To run tests, navigate to the solution directory and execute:

 ```
 dotnet test